ngageoint/hootenanny/docs/user/VAGRANT.md

 # Known issues

-A) If you get error like this, it might be that you need to install VirtualBox Guest Addittions manually.
+A) If you get error like this, it might be that you need to install VirtualBox Guest Addittions manually:

 ```
 Vagrant was unable to mount VirtualBox shared folders. <...>